kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resource-definition-versioning.md

 When an object is written, it is persisted at the version designated as the storage version at the time of the write.
 If the storage version changes, existing objects are never converted automatically.
-However, newly-created objects are created at the new storage version.
-It is possible for a version to have been written at a version that is no longer served.
+However, newly-created or updated objects are created at the new storage version.
+It is possible for an object to have been written at a version that is no longer served.

 When you read an object, you specify the version as part of the path.
 If you specify a version that is different from the object's persisted version,